 STATEMENT

-This exploration responds to ostracism, exotification, humilliations and life-threatening situations I’ve faced as a transgender woman in both private and public spaces.
-In my experience, violence is neither male nor female, as both men and women are capable of causing harm.
-From my perspective, the most painful violence is when we hold internalise oppression against ourselves when we’re too scared to be who we truly are.
-The root of such to me is the lack of Love as Prem in Sanskrit.
+This exploration responds to ostracism, exotification, pathologisation, humilliations and life-threatening situations I’ve faced as a transgender woman in both private and public spaces.
+In my experience, violence is neither male nor female, as both men and women can be violent.
+The root of such to me is the lack of Love.
+Love as Prem in Sanskrit.
 Love as the opposite of fear.
+From my perspective the most painful harm is, when we hold internalise oppression against ourselves when we’re too scared to be who we truly are.

-In contrast, quantum thinking is for me a conceptual tool to move beyond rigid dualisms “us versus them” or “man versus nature”.
-A holistic concept, emphasising entanglement and the observer’s connection to the observed.
+In contrast, quantum thinking is for me a conceptual tool that opens up the rigid dualisms “us versus them” or “man versus nature”, emphasising entanglement, compassion andthe observer’s connection to the observed.
 Max Planck, a pioneer of quantum theory, showed that energy exists in discrete packets, or ‘quanta.’
 He later stated, “I regard consciousness as fundamental.
 I regard matter as derivative from consciousness” (The Observer, 1931).
 His work suggested an interconnected universe.

 These explorations led to the installation Post Cyborg Awakening (2017),Pineapple Laboratories a utopic safe space / memorial where transwomen are not reduced to the material body but recognised in spirit.
 In the work Pachamama(2021-23) I explore co-creatively the topic environmental compassion and connexion to Mother Earth.
 Recent works include What is in Me (2024), Call of the Universe dedicated to the Hindu Goddess Radha, and The Jewel Jellyfish Collection (2023-24), Trasnochada exploring self-compassion as bioluminescence.